Peugeot 504: South America

-SAFRAR also produced between 1977 and 1978 a sports version of the sedan called 504 TN, which was intended to adapt in local categories such Turismo Nacional hence the name of the version.
-This version had a XN1 2.0 litres engine but with a new intake and exhaust manifold with four individual outlets, a double-mouth Solex carburetor and a camshaft with greater elevation (7.5 mm against 6.7 mm of the previous one) among other changes with the engine reaching 110 PS.
+SAFRAR also produced a sports version of the sedan called 504 TN between 1977 and 1978; this was intended to suit local competition classes like Turismo Nacional, hence the name of the version.
+This version had a XN1 2.0-litre engine but with a new intake and exhaust manifold with four individual outlets, a double-mouth Solex carburetor and a camshaft with greater elevation (7.5 mm against 6.7 mm of the previous one) among other changes with the engine reaching 110 PS.

 Dangel models

 The French company Dangel also produced Peugeot approved four-wheel drive Break (estate/station wagon) and pickup models.

-Its engines and suspension were used in later models of the Paykan, the Iranian version of the Hillman Hunter.